Jacksonville

 Arranging a green burial in Jacksonville

-In a recent survey, The National Funeral Directors Association discovered that 72% of funeral homes reported increased interest in a green burial from families.
+In a recent survey, the National Funeral Directors Association found that 72% of funeral homes reported increased interest in green burials among families.
 At present, families typically have 2 options – traditional burial or cremation.
 However, a ‘natural’ green burial is certainly less expensive than a traditional burial and more environmentally friendly than a cremation.

-There are a number of funeral homes offering green burial options around Jacksonville.
+Several funeral homes in Jacksonville offer green burial options.
 Typically, a green funeral will cost between $3,000 and $5,000.

 Visit our Guide to Green Burial in Florida for more information.